Your shopping cart

 PACKING LIST

-Random equipment checks will be conducted at the start in Nikkaluokta to ensure that all participants have the mandatory gear.
+Random equipment checks will be conducted at the start to ensure that all participants carry the mandatory gear.

-Bringing the required equipment ensures that you can handle an unexpected delay of several hours.
-If an issue arises, inform fellow hikers, and they will notify event staff at the next checkpoint.
-Assistance will be available, but response time may vary.
-With the right gear, you will be able to manage until help arrives.
+Bringing the required equipment ensures that you can manage an unexpected delay of several hours.
+If any issue arises, let your fellow hikers know so they can inform event staff at the next checkpoint.
+Assistance will be available, but response times may vary.
+With the right gear, you’ll be able to handle things safely until help arrives.

 Mandatory Equipment